Assistance programs Tarrant County and Fort Worth.

 Fort Worth based Mission Arlington is a leading charity for the county.
 They also work closely with churches, charities, and other groups.
 Families that need assistance, or their basic needs met, may be able to get help from this organization.

-Some of what is available from the Mission may be transportation such as gasoline vouchers for a crisis or even a new car.
+- Some of what is available from the Mission may be transportation such as gasoline vouchers for a crisis or even a new car.
 Financial support may be funds to pay rent, utility bills, a partial mortgage payment or deposits.
 They administer Christmas and holiday programs, offer clothing, food, and a number of other support services, including free medical and dental care, to Tarrant County families.
 More information on Mission Arlington in Fort Worth.

 The Area Agency on Aging of Tarrant County (AAATC) can help both seniors and the disabled.
 Resources include free meals both on site and home delivered.
 Get help in applying for Medicaid, HMOs insurance, Food Stamps, QMB/SLMB, and get assistance with disputes over hospital bills.
 Other assistance includes transportation, help for caregivers, and other resources.
-Meals on Wheels is also offered from 1500 N. Main, Fort Worth, Texas 76164-0448, phone 817-258-8081, or more on Texas senior assistance.
+Meals on Wheels is also offered from 1500 N. Main, Fort Worth, Texas 76164-0448, phone 817-258-8081 or (817) 258-8000, or more on Texas senior assistance.